Princeton NJ: You Don’t Have to Be An Einstein To Love It

 WALK: New Jersey Audubon Plainsboro Preserve

-On a thousand acres with a large lake at its center, the Plainsboro Preserve represents Open Space at it finest.
-Lots of wildlife – deer, eagles, fox, beavers with an active lodge- titter and twitter around five miles of field and woodland trails.
+On a thousand acres with a large lake at its center, the Plainsboro Preserve represents Open Space at its finest.
+Lots of wildlife – deer, eagles, foxes, and beavers with an active lodge-titter around five miles of field and woodland trails.

 It’s a great representation of Central New Jersey wildlife.
 Go inside the Visitors Center to coo at Ringo – a full-grown Starling who was found as a featherless infant and is wholly imprinted on humans.
-A wonderful gift shop stocks a range of bird feeders, feed, local honey and NJ-made crafts.
-Free, 7am-7pm.
-Visitor’s Center (with great gift shop) Tues-Sat.
-9-5, Sun 12-5.
+A wonderful gift shop stocks a range of bird feeders, feed, local honey, and NJ-made crafts.

 McCarter Theater, Princeton NJ

-McCarter Theater opened in 1930 as the home of the Princeton U. Triangle Club (a la Harvard Hasty Pudding).
-The two-time Tony Award winning McCarter Theater has a relationship with the University but is not part of it.
+The McCarter Theatre Center opened in 1930 as the home of the Princeton U. Triangle Club (a la Harvard Hasty Pudding).
+The two-time Tony Award-winning McCarter Theater has a relationship with the University but is not part of it.

-Before heading to Broadway, Thornton Wilder’s Our Town had its try-outs here in 1938.
+Before heading to Broadway, Thornton Wilder’s Our Town had its tryouts here in 1938.
 And from 1963-1971, John Lithgow’s father was Artistic Director.
 The theater won a Tony for Best Outstanding Regional Theater in 1994 and Best Play (Vanya and Sonia And Masha and Spike) in 2013.
-Check out the calendar to see what’s on the boards when you’re in town.

-Prior to the retirement of brothers Henry and Robert Landau, you could walk through this third-generation family owned clothing store, opened in 1955 – the year that Albert Einstein died – to find a wall of photos and letters to and from Einstein.
+Before the retirement of brothers Henry and Robert Landau, you could walk through third-generation family-owned clothing store, Landau’s, a Princeton icon, opened in 1955 – the year Albert Einstein died – to find a wall of photos and letters to and from Einstein.
 It hid in a small corner between the Fisherman Knit Sweaters and Loden Coats.

 Einstein Exhibit Landau Brothers Princeton NJ